Thomas Mavros: Panionios

 At the age of 11, Mavros joined the infrastructure departments of the club and began his intensive involvement with football.
 A bad circumstance related to the disappointment of his own from his brother's exclusion in the teenage section brought him to train with Olympiacos.
 There, Elias Yfantis immediately recognized his value and asked him to join the team.
 The refusal of Panionios in giving his sport's card prevented the transfer disappointed the teenage Mavros to the point of abstaining from the activities of Panionios.
 The gap was bridged by the curator of the team Papidas, after a visit to his house and a promise to 14-year-old Thomas for participation in the youth team.
-There, he worked under Dezső Bundzsák at the beginning and later Joe Mallett who distinguished and cultivated his talent, becoming the youngest player to have played in a Greek Championship match, at the age of 16, as well as the youngest scorer when at 17 January 1971, he scored the only goal in the 65th minute against Pierikos on 1–0 victory.
+There, he worked under Dezső Bundzsák at the beginning and later Joe Mallett who distinguished and cultivated his talent, becoming the youngest player to have played in a Greek championship match, at the age of 16, as well as the youngest scorer when at 17 January 1971, he scored the only goal in the 65th minute against Pierikos on 1–0 victory.
 He also became an international at a very young age whilst not playing for any of the top clubs.
 On 16 September 1971, he made his European debut against Atlético Madrid in the first round of the UEFA Cup.
 His appearance made him the then youngest player of a Greek football club to have ever played in a European competition.
 Initially Mavros played as a left winger and later as a striker, where he showed his scoring abilities, provoking the interest from the big teams of Greek football.

 AEK Athens

-In 1975, the president of AEK Athens, Loukas Barlos wanted to sign the young striker, but Panionios board refused to give their best player.
-The expression of interest from AEK in the summer of 1975 clashed with the uncompromisingly negative attitude of the people of Panionios.
-AEK was about to live again the adventures of the transfer of Kostas Nestoridis in 1955.
-The desire of Mavros to play for the great AEK of the time, as well as his unlimited appreciation in the person of Barlos were enough to surpass the inexplicable and obsession of the president of Panionios, Tsolakakis to cancel the transfer.
+In the summer of 1975, the president of AEK Athens, Loukas Barlos was interested in signing Mavros, but the board of Panionios were negative to any offer, refusing to sell their best player.
+AEK were about to relive the adventures of the transfer of Kostas Nestoridis in 1955.
+The desire of Mavros to play for the great AEK of the time, as well as his appreciation in the person of Barlos were enough to surpass the inexplicable and obsession of the president of Panionios, Tsolakakis to cancel the transfer.
 It was then revealed that when Mavros signed his contract with Panionios, was still underage, thus making the contract invalid.
 Panionios still blocked the transfer leading to a litigation between the two sides which lasted for an entire season.
-During this period, Mavros was unable to play for either side.
-After the dispute was resolved Mavros was finally transferred to AEK Athens in June 1976.
+During this period, Mavros was unable to compete in an official match for either side and thus he was limited in playing in friendly games with AEK.
+On 2 July 1976 the dispute was eventually settled out-of-court and Mavros was transferred to AEK Athens for the amount of 10,000,000 drachmas.